How to Resize Images in Google Sheets

 - A Google account with access to Google Sheets

-- A spreadsheet with at least one image already inserted, if you haven't done this yet, see How to Insert Images in Google Sheets from Google Drive.
+- A spreadsheet with at least one image already inserted.
+If you haven't done this yet, see How to Insert Images in Google Sheets from Google Drive.

 Steps: